mage-os/module-page-builder-widget/README.md

     ...
 </widget>
 ```
-ATTENTION: Remember to place this php snippet inside your phtml preview for css inclusion:
+ATTENTION: Remember to place this php snippet inside your phtml preview file for css inclusion:
 ```
 <?= $block->getChildHtml("previewAssets"); ?>
 ```